-Council Decision Number -

-Moved: Seconded:
+Moved: Cr Nicoletti Seconded: Cr Comerford

-That Council:

-the Mukinbudin Football Club for the waiving of Fees and Charges community event to be held on Friday 14 th December 2018.
+Decline the request from the Mukinbudin Football Club for the waiving of Fees and Charges associated with the annual community event to be held on Friday 14th December 2018.

 That the CEO develop a draft Policy concerning the Waiving of Fees and Charges for various groups and events to allow for these to be dealt with at Operational level without the need to refer these regular requests to Council for consideration and decision.

-Carried: /